 It was a moment of chance that saw Rachael stumble across Flare Dance Ensemble upon entering Melbourne University.
 She tried the classes and was immediately reminded of just how fun it was to dance, and in just a few weeks, she was performing on stage at the University's Night Market.

-Rachael's dancing has since centered around Urban styles, in which she feels most at home, though she has also challenged herself with other styles, such as contemporary, jazz and breakdancing.
+Rachael's dancing has since centered around street styles, in which she feels most at home, though she has also challenged herself with other styles, such as contemporary, jazz and breakdancing.
 Her experience with Flare has been irreplaceable to Rachael, dancing with Flare not only teaches her to express herself through movement, but also continues to create invaluable friendships and memories.

 Steph’s greatest motivation to start dance came from a session of Just Dance on the Xbox Kinect after miraculously scoring well.
 She discovered her first dance class as a freshman at Melbourne University Dancesport club (MUDC) where she learnt basic hip-hop and kpop choreography.
 Dancing gave her great joy and she had finally found her passion.